shaunlebron/pacman/README.md

 - **Ms. Pac-Man**: 1981 Pac-Man modification by GCC/Midway.
 - **Crazy Otto**: GCC's unreleased, in-house version of Ms. Pac-Man before it was sold to Midway.
 - **Cookie-Man**: a brand new version of Ms. Pac-Man with a sophisticated **procedural map generator**.

+### Turbo Mode

+Each game has an alternate mode called Turbo (a.k.a. speedy mode).
+This is a popular hardware modification of the game found in many of the original arcade cabinets.
+In this mode, Pac-Man travels as fast as the disembodied eyes of the ghosts and is not slowed down when eating pellets.

+### High Scores

+High scores for each game (normal and turbo separately) are stored by your browser.

 Learn Mode
 ----------